 Arginine is a chemical raw material from nitrogen (responsible for the dilation of the blood vessels) and it is usually used to encourage a healthy sexual function.

 The dietary supplements are very popular for their ability to eliminate the free radicals, to send signals to muscle cells in order to release growth hormone, to achieve healthy cholesterol levels, and to accelerate the metabolization of fat.

 It also helps to regulate the amount of salt in the body.
-This is the reason why it is so interesting to bodybuilders, since the water that is stored under the skin gives a soft and turgid look to the muscles.
+This is the reason why it is so interesting for bodybuilders, since the water that is stored under the skin gives a soft and turgid look to the muscles.